Washington state unemployment agency faces widening legal fight over delayed payments

 “What are these people going to do?”
 Strand asks.
 “They [used to] go to work every day, and now they’re not getting a check and their kids are hungry.”

-Strand admits he’s no longer in such dire straights himself.
+Strand admits he’s no longer in such dire straits himself.
 Days after he filed his petition, he says, an official with the state Attorney General’s Office, which serves as the ESD’s attorney, called to say that Strand’s payments issue had been resolved.

 The official, Assistant Attorney General Jonathan Pitel, also suggested that Strand consider withdrawing his suit, Strand says.
 “Hopefully, we can resolve this before it goes to court,” Strand recalls Pitel saying.